rff-data-projects/alaskan-fisheries/readme.md

 1. The live code exists inline in the body of a page on RFF's site
 1. To edit the live page, cut and paste css/styles.css and js,index.js and the relevant bits of index.html into the right places in the content body.
 Existing page content is commented to make this clear.

 The app works on its own but is not fully designed until it is part of an RFF page.
-Global changes to the website will affect the display of this app.
+Global changes to the website will affect the display of this app, that is, the design relies on global CSS.

 **Note that the page's layout has been changed from two-column default to single-column**